National Grid (Great Britain): Control of the grid

-The English and Welsh parts of the National Grid are controlled from the National Grid Control Centre which is located in St Catherine's Lodge, Sindlesham, Wokingham in Berkshire.
-It is sometimes described as being a 'secret' location. the system is under consistent cyber attack.

-Although the transmission network in Scotland is owned by separate companies – SP Transmission plc (part of Scottish Power) in the south, and Scottish Hydro Electric Transmission plc (part of Scottish and Southern Electricity Networks) in the north – overall control rests with National Grid Electricity System Operator.
+Although the transmission network is owned by separate companies, operational control rests with National Grid Electricity Transmission, who operate the grid across Great Britain from the Transmission Network Control Centre in Warwick.

 Transmission costs

 The costs of operating the National Grid System are recouped by National Grid Electricity System Operator (NGESO) through levying of Transmission Network Use of System (TNUoS) charges on the users of the system.
 The costs are split between the generators and the users of electricity.

 Tariffs are set annually by NGESO, and the country is divided into zones, each with a different tariff for generation and consumption.
 In general, tariffs are higher for generators in the north and consumers in the south since there is generally a north–south flow of electricity.